hay-kot/dev-env/win-path/README.md

     ```bash
     pip install --user cookiecutter
     ```
 2. Put this directory and CookieCutter in your windows PATH.
+There are many ways to do this, just find some way to call the script without typing to whole path.
 3. Change CookieCutter config to reference `./CookieCutter/custom-config.yml`

 ## Setup CookieCutter Scripts